AhsanRiaz9/Createing-Your-First-Django-Project/readme.md

 	django-admin startapp myapp
 Now, Add 'myapp' in INSTALLED_APPS list of setting file of your project 'myapp'.

+## Create urls.py file in myapp directory and this code
+	from django.urls import path
+	from . import views

+	# URL endpoints for app
+	urlpatterns = [

+	]

+## Goto urls.py file of myproject directory
+First include from django.urls
+	from django.urls import path, include
+In urlpatterns of urls.py of myproject, type
+	path('myapp/',include('myapp.urls')),

+## Now goto urls.py of myapp, and write url pattern
+e.g:
+	path('',views.index)

+urls.py should look like:
+	from django.urls import path
+	from . import views

+	# URL endpoints for app
+	urlpatterns = [
+		path('',views.index)
+	]

+## Goto views.py and write function
+	from django.shortcuts import render, HttpResponse

+	# Create your views here.
+	def index(request):
+		return HttpResponse("Hello World")

+## Now goto, myproject directory and run the django server
+	python manage.py runserver
+## Open browser and type:
+open localhost:8000/myapp/ or 127.0.0.1:8000/myapp/

+## Now, page will show "Hello World"

+### Congratulation:
+You have done it.
+You have successfully created your first app in django.

 ## Copyright: Ahsan Riaz